Effects of Hurricane Sandy in New York: Ground

-The George Washington Bridge, Throgs Neck Bridge, Verrazano Bridge, and Whitestone Bridge closed at 7 p.m.
+The George Washington Bridge, Throgs Neck Bridge, Verrazzano Bridge, and Whitestone Bridge closed at 7 p.m.
 EDT October 29.
 All road tunnels into Manhattan, except the Lincoln Tunnel, were flooded and closed, as were subway tunnels under the East River and the PATH subway system.
 Limited bus service resumed Tuesday evening, Oct 30.
 Limited MTA subway service was scheduled to resume on November 1 with two East River tunnels (59th Street and 63rd Street) in operation and shuttle bus service to Manhattan from Brooklyn termini.
 The Long Island Rail Road remained closed due to storm damage until November 8, 2012.
 The LIRR then re-opened with partial service to most of its branches, excluding Long Beach.
 Nassau Inter-County Express and Suffolk County Transit suspended and/or greatly limited service for the storm.
 In response to the flooding of tunnels and other infrastructure, the United States Army Corps of Engineers sent its National Unwatering Team.

 As of 31 October 2012, MTA bus service began operating on a regular schedule.
 The subway system was tested with plans to resume limited service to 14 of the 23 services on November 1.
 PATH services remained suspended; the Long Island Rail Road resumed limited, hourly service; and Metro-North restored hourly service on its Harlem Line between North White Plains and Grand Central Terminal.
 All bridges were open.
 Amtrak provided modified service starting on November 1, and the Port Authority Bus Terminal reopened with no Greyhound Lines service or commuter buses to New Jersey.